serverless/serverless-azure-functions/docs/examples/apim.md

 [API Management](https://azure.microsoft.com/en-us/services/api-management/) is an Azure Service for publishing, managing, securing and monitoring APIs.
 It can be deployed along with your Serverless function app by specifying its configuration in `serverless.yml`.
 Here is a basic example of how to configure API Mangement:

 ## Simple Configuration
-Simply by setting `apim: true` in your configuration a consumption based APIM resource will automatically be deployed to Azure.
-By default it will create a API with path of `/api` in your APIM instance and will map all operations defined in the serverless yaml to your function app
+Simply setting `apim: true` in your configuration will automatically deploy a consumption based APIM resource to Azure.
+By default it will create a API with path of `/api` in your APIM instance and will map all operations defined in the serverless yaml to your function app.

 ```yaml
 service: greeter